 I produce art, music and text (mostly short stories) in an order of priority that varies constantly.
 I'm a self-taught dabbler in certain areas of mathematics and a doodling hacker/programmer, as well as an information addict with a huge interest span and an almost pathological aversion to specialisation.
 I've stopped worrying about appearing naïve in any one sphere - focussing on one discipline is admirable but I just can't do it; I'd miss the multi-threaded connections.
 Other artists working with technology have highlighted this issue of disciplinary homelessness for 30 years or more; the venerable Leonardo magazine is testament to their tenacity.
 From 1998-2002 I was a visiting researcher at CCRS with many other artists, and exhibited a heartbeat-driven interactive artwork in 1999.
 I've delivered seminars on emerging interfaces and their implications for artists/audiences and accessibility, and for many years had a special interest in art-technology and disability, being one of the people turning DisabilityArtsOnline into an independent site under Arts Council England funding and reporting on emerging technology and disability, delivering seminars to various special interest groups.
 I research techology and culture, and teach under- and post-grad web stuff and design part-time at DeMontfort University, Leicester.

-There's a 2011 video of me describing what I do at the IOCT, De Montfort University (UK), where I'm an eternal part-timer.
+There's a 2011 video of me describing what I do at the IOCT, De Montfort University (UK), where I'm an eternal part-timer and senior research fellow.

 Tired?
-Yes, not that I'm complaining, one person just doesn't have enough resources to do all the fascinating things that can be done, which is why I love collaboration.
+Yes, but not complaining.
+One person just doesn't have enough resources to do all the fascinating things that can be done, which is why I love collaboration.

 I sometimes use a Tumblr microblog (latest posts here, as if you're interested, with all the billions of acres of bloggery out there, competing for eyeball time.
 Or scan my Delicious bookmarks, or even visit me on Facebook or follow me on Twitter (no, I can't be bothered to do pretty things with those little icons).